Mikolaj/horde-ad/README.md

 https://github.com/Mikolaj/horde-ad/blob/bdcc42fadca3b29a1c5ab302c4ada8d3e2fb7ec4/test/TestSingleGradient.hs#L95-L148

+The WIP noise is visible in notation and in comments.
 The ratio of signal to noise raises once you settle on a scalar type, define a toolbox of functions for the task at hand and start composing the functions.